Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 12 - Bitcoin.md

 ## Consensus, Blocks, and Proof of Work

-The Bitcoin network must achieve **consensus** on which transactions are committed

-.
-Since traditional consensus protocols like Paxos are not suitable for large, dynamic networks due to high message overhead and malicious nodes (Bzantine faults)

-, Bitcoin uses a different approach:
+The Bitcoin network must achieve **consensus** on which transactions are committed.
+Since traditional consensus protocols like Paxos are not suitable for large, dynamic networks due to high message overhead and malicious nodes (Bzantine faults), Bitcoin uses a different approach:

-1. **Blocks and Blockchain:** Consensus is run not on individual transactions, but on a **collection of transactions** called a **block**

-.
-A new block is perpetually linked to its predecessor by including the hash of the previous block in its header, forming the **blockchain**
+1. **Blocks and Blockchain:** Consensus is run not on individual transactions, but on a **collection of transactions** called a **block**.
+A new block is perpetually linked to its predecessor by including the hash of the previous block in its header, forming the **blockchain**.

-.

-2. **Block Structure:** A block header contains the hash of the previous block, the **Merkle root** of all its transactions (used for verification), and a crucial value called the **nonce**
+2. **Block Structure:** A block header contains the hash of the previous block, the **Merkle root** of all its transactions (used for verification), and a crucial value called the **nonce**.

-.

-3. **Proof of Work (PoW):** For a block to be valid, the hash of the entire block must meet a specific difficulty requirement, such as having the K **least significant bits set to zero**

-.
-The probability of this is 1/2K
+3. **Proof of Work (PoW):** For a block to be valid, the hash of the entire block must meet a specific difficulty requirement, such as having the K **least significant bits set to zero**.
+The probability of this is 1/2K.
+Miners repeatedly try different **nonce** values until they find a valid hash, a process that requires a substantial amount of computational effort.
+This is called **Proof of Work**.

-.

-    ◦ Miners repeatedly try different **nonce** values until they find a valid hash, a process that requires a substantial amount of computational effort

-.
-This is called **Proof of Work**

-.

-4. **Incentives:** The first miner to find a valid block gets to commit that block and is rewarded with newly **minted bitcoins** (created in the first transaction of the block)

-.
-This is why these actors are called **miners**
+4. **Incentives:** The first miner to find a valid block gets to commit that block and is rewarded with newly **minted bitcoins** (created in the first transaction of the block).
+This is why these actors are called **miners**.

-.

-5. **Forks and Safety:** If two miners find valid blocks simultaneously, the chain splits into two branches (**forks**)
+5. **Forks and Safety:** If two miners find valid blocks simultaneously, the chain splits into two branches (**forks**).

-.
 The consensus rule is that the **longest chain prevails**.
 Miners stop working on shorter branches.
 The system is calibrated so that a new block is produced roughly **every 10 minutes**.
-A transaction is typically considered permanently committed only after **six new blocks** have been added to its branch, which can take about an hour
+A transaction is typically considered permanently committed only after **six new blocks** have been added to its branch, which can take about an hour.

-.

-6. **Safety and Liveness:** The Bitcoin protocol is considered **safe** and **live with high probability**
+6. **Safety and Liveness:** The Bitcoin protocol is considered **safe** and **live with high probability**.

-.

-Drawbacks
+### Drawbacks

-The main disadvantages of this PoW-based consensus mechanism are the **very high power consumption** required to perform the computational work

-and the lack of speed, as transactions can take up to an hour to be fully committed.
+The main disadvantages of this PoW-based consensus mechanism are the **very high power consumption** required to perform the computational work and the lack of speed, as transactions can take up to an hour to be fully committed.